If you own a home or rent a place in an area commonly damaged by wildfires, we have some tips that you can follow to help protect your property.

 A common cause of house fires is when something goes wrong with an electric appliance.
 The truth is a faulty appliance can cause a damaging house fire with just a few sparks.

-This is why it is important to stay in the vicinity of an object when it is turned on and running, whenever possible.
+This is why, whenever possible, you should stay close to an object that is turned on and running.
 By being nearby, you may be able to spot the sparks or smell the smoke and prevent an appliance-related house fire from getting worse and causing more extensive damage.

-Things to look for include frayed wires, appliances that become hot to the touch and appliances turning on and off on their own.
-You should also be careful about what is in front of a space heater when it is being used.
+Look for frayed wires, appliances that overheat, and appliances that turn on and off by themselves.
+You should also be careful about what you place in front of a space heater when using it.

 Don’t let kids play with fire